-Operation Playback Description 5 Exit Returns to the single-image display. ► Play Pressing <@> toggles between playback and stop.
-I► Slow motion Adjust the slow motion speed by pressing the <◄> <►> keys.
+Operation Playback Description 5 Exit Returns to the single-image display. ► Play Pressing < > > toggles between playback and stop.
+I► Slow motion Adjust the slow motion speed by pressing the <◀> <►> keys.
 The slow motion speed is indicated on the upper right of the screen. ₩ First frame Displays the movie's first frame.
-Il Previous frame Each time you press <@>, the previous frame is displayed.
-If you hold down <@>, it will rewind the movie.
-II▶ Next frame Each time you press <@>>, the movie will play frame- by-frame.
-If you hold down <@>>, it will fast forward the movie. ₩ Last frame Displays the movie's last frame. % Edit Displays the editing screen (p.220).
-Background music Plays back a movie with the selected backgroun (p.225).
-Playback position mm' ss" Playback time (minutes:seconds) ✓ Volume Turn the < > dial to adjust the volume of the built-in speaker (p.218).
+Il Previous frame Each time you press <((iii) >, the previous frame is displayed.
+If you hold down <((iii) >, it will rewind the movie.
+II▶ Next frame Each time you press <@>, the movie will play frame- by-frame.
+If you hold down <@>, it will fast forward the movie. ▶ Last frame Displays the movie's last frame. % Edit Displays the editing screen (p.218). ☐ Background music Plays back a movie with the selected background music (p.223).
+Playback position mm' ss" Playback time (minutes:seconds)

-^{} When background music is set, the movie sound will not be played back.
+^{} When background music is set for playback on a TV set or other device, the sound recorded in the movie will not be played back.